tommoirnz/Solarsystemsim/Readme.txt

 Good enough to get a good idea.
 Isn't exact scaling of course as Sun would be too big but gives a visual illustration.

 The program will run when you execute it on your default web browser.
+Uses pygame math and vpython linraries.
+Currently I run it on Pycharm environment
+.

 tomspeechnz@gmail.com